Flamber Head Path East Coast Trail : La Manche Provincial Park to Roaring Cove

 After about an hour of hiking mostly uphill, we began to realize that the beautiful weather, clear skies, and sun which we had praised hours ago while packing, were now turning into a pretty hot day.
 Despite the heat the trail somehow managed to remain wet and muddy, leaving us to pick out way over rocks and around tree roots while simultaneously trying to stay dry.

 We soon crossed out of La Manche PP and began working our way towards Freshwater.
-After 2 hours of hiking we arrived at Cape Neddick – which was only 2.9 km into our day's hike.
+After 2 hours of hiking, we arrived at Cape Neddick – which was only 2.9 km into our day's hike.
 This alone should indicate how tough the going was.
 Although the back of our map suggests the hike out to Cape Neddick and back is a great family outing for campers from the provincial park, it seemed to us more of an Olympian obstacle course of rocks, boulders, fallen trees, and mud.

 Two hours or two years later, I'm not sure which, we arrived at Gentleman's Place, a point from which we could see the impressive waterfall in Little Comfort Cove.

-We soon found ourselves on a slate rock beach, watching the water make it's way down the falls and out into the Atlantic ocean.
+We soon found ourselves on a slate rock beach, watching the water make its way down the falls and out into the Atlantic Ocean.
 We took a break here, putting our feet in the stream, soaking our shirts, and purifying drinking water for the remainder of the day.

 Although the hike today seemed hard, we were pleasantly surprised to reach the Roaring Cove campsite by 2 PM.
 This was an official ECTA site, and it included quite a few wooden tent platforms, well spaced out, in a beautiful location.
 However, many of the platforms were in need of repairs, and we were somewhat dismayed to find that hikers had stuffed quite a bit of garbage beneath them.